 SAE J2843 requires that all recovery/recycle/recharge machines built for use with HFO-1234yf have either an integrated refrigerant identifier that complies with SAE J2927 or shall be capable of receiving input from a non-integrated, SAE J2912 compliant identifier, via an integrated USB port.

 Identifiers are simple to use.
 Some detect certain refrigerants, while others are capable of sensing many gases.
-Naturally, you need a refrigerant identifier that is capable of detecting HF0-1234yf. only one.
-You may find the same thing on vehicles using HFO-1234yf refrigerant, but the service ports for these vehicles are different in size, shape and thread patterns from those on older systems.
+Naturally, you need a refrigerant identifier that is capable of detecting HFO-1234yf.